Undergraduate Program Mathematics

 With a bachelor's degree in mathematics from PSU, you'll be in high demand for a variety of jobs.
 Employers know that success in mathematics requires strong problem-solving abilities and analytical skills.

-There is high demand for Science, Technology, Engineering and Math (STEM) majors.
+There is a high demand for Science, Technology, Engineering, and Math (STEM) majors.
 Since math and statistics are central to the STEM field, our graduates land jobs in industry and government.

 Portland State graduates have earned jobs in government, education, finance, and research, including:

 - Statistics analyst

 - Software developer